-- 40.1 The undertaking of any construction activity on the subject site is to be limited to the following hours: - Monday to Friday inclusive: 7.00am to 6.00pm; - Saturdays: 8.00am to 1.00pm; and - Sundays and Public Holidays: No work permitted. - 40.2 Entry and departure of vehicles from the site will be restricted to the imposed work hours. - 40.3 Activities may be undertaken outside of hours in measures 49.9 and 52.1 if required: - By the police or a public authority for the delivery of vehicles, plant or materials; or - In an emergency to avoid the loss of life, damage to property or to prevent environmental harm or - For the delivery, set up or removal of the project's crane(s). - Where the works are inaudible at the nearest sensitive receiver, a disruption notice has been issued by the relevant Local Area Health District (LHD) or hospital and a letter of support has been provided from the relevant LHD or hospital for the Out of Hours Works. - 40.5 Consideration will be given to extending these hours to allow for specific work tasks on a case by case basis, subject to approval from HI being sought prior to this occurring and the assessment of any impact of this extension.
+40.1 The undertaking of any construction activity on the subject site is to be limited to the following hours:

+- Monday to Friday inclusive: 7.00am to 6.00pm; - Saturdays: 8.00am to 1.00pm; and - Sundays and Public Holidays: No work permitted. - 40.2 Entry and departure of vehicles from the site will be restricted to the imposed work hours. - 40.3 Activities may be undertaken outside of hours in measures 49.9 and 52.1 if required: - By the police or a public authority for the delivery of vehicles, plant or materials; or - In an emergency to avoid the loss of life, damage to property or to prevent environmental harm or - For the delivery, set up or removal of the project's crane(s). - 40.4 Where the works are inaudible at the nearest sensitive receiver, a disruption notice has been issued by the relevant Local Area Health District (LHD) or hospital and a letter of support has been provided from the relevant LHD or hospital for the Out of Hours Works. - 40.5 Consideration will be given to extending these hours to allow for specific work tasks on a case by case basis, subject to approval from HI-Planning being sought prior to this occurring and the assessment of any impact of this extension.
+A minimum of 21-days is required from submission of final Out of Hours Work (OOHW) package.